Navy wants to reinstate fired captain of coronavirus-hit aircraft carrier - sources

 The Pentagon did not respond to a request for comment.
 The officials said Esper was taking time to consider the recommendation.

-Sources say Crozier is one of the at least 840 sailors from the Roosevelt's 4,800-member crew who have tested positive for the coronavirus, effectively taking one of the Navy's most powerful ships out of operation.
+Sources say Crozier is one of the 856 sailors from the Roosevelt's 4,800-member crew who have tested positive for the coronavirus, effectively taking one of the Navy's most powerful ships out of operation.
 Crozier was fired about three weeks ago by the Navy's top civilian, Thomas Modly, against the recommendations of uniformed leaders, who suggested he wait for an investigation into the letter's leak.

 - READ MORE ON: